-The time and date is all well and good, but the best cameras with GPS also record the exact location at which your photographs and videos were taken – enabling you to keep track of the where as well as the when.
+The best cameras with GPS don't just record the time and date on which your photos and videos were captured, but also the exact location – enabling you to keep track of the where as well as the when.

 This makes the best cameras with GPS extremely useful for numerous reasons.
 If you're traveling, you have a record of precisely where you shot that magic photo baked into the EXIF data.
 If you're documenting wild flora or fauna, you can submit photo evidence of that rare find with the co-ordinates right there in the metadata.